Brouwer–Hilbert controversy: Truth of axioms

-In other words: the role of innate feelings and tendencies (intuition) and observational experience (empiricism) in the choice of axioms will be removed except in the global sense – the "construction" had better work when put to the test: "only the theoretical system as a whole ... can be confronted with experience".

 The law of excluded middle extended to the infinite

 Cantor (1897) extended the intuitive notion of "the infinite" – one foot placed after the other in a never-ending march toward the horizon – to the notion of "a completed infinite" – the arrival "all the way, way out there" in one fell swoop, and he symbolized this notion with a single sign ℵ0 (aleph-null).
-Hilbert's adoption of the notion wholesale was "thoughtless", Brouwer believed.
+Hilbert's adoption of the notion wholesale was "thoughtless", Brouwer alleged.
 Brouwer in his (1927a) "Intuitionistic reflections on formalism" states: "SECOND INSIGHT The rejection of the thoughtless use of the logical principle of the excluded middle, as well as the recognition, first, of the fact that the investigation of the question why the principle mentioned is justified and to what extent it is valid constitutes an essential object of research in the foundations of mathematics, and, second, of the fact that in intuitive (contentual) mathematics this principle is valid only for finite systems.
 THIRD INSIGHT.
-The identification of the principle of excluded middle with the principle of the solvability of every mathematical problem".
+The identification of the principle of excluded middle with the principle of the solvability of every mathematical problem."

 This Third Insight is referring to Hilbert's second problem and Hilbert's ongoing attempt to axiomatize all of arithmetic, and with this system, to discover a "consistency proof" for all of mathematics – see more below.
 So into this fray (started by Poincaré) Brouwer plunged head-long, with Weyl as back-up.